dr9ken/K-means-clustering/README.md

 More about the method: https://en.wikipedia.org/wiki/K-means_clustering

 Application:

-1)Creating a HashMap <String, Point> Object
+1. Creating a HashMap <String, Point> Object
-	-the objects of clustering are entered into the String object -coordinates of clustering objects are entered into the Point object (createPoint() method) 2)Create a kMeans object
++ the objects of clustering are entered into the String object
++ coordinates of clustering objects are entered into the Point object (createPoint() method)

+2)Create a kMeans object
 	-HashMap and the required number of clusters are entered into the constructor 3)Call analysis() method